Nemat Sadat: Activism

-In 2012, having secured the position of assistant professor in political science at the American University of Afghanistan, Sadat returned to Kabul.
+In 2012, Sadat moved to Kabul.
+He was initially hired as a consultant, but quickly secured the position of assistant professor in political science at the American University of Afghanistan.
 During his employment at the university, he used social media to mobilize an underground movement to openly campaign for LGBTQIA+ rights in Afghanistan.
+Rumors spread around campus that he was "a practicing homosexual and a lapsed Muslim," allegations which could earn him the death penalty.
+Sadat elected to stay despite the danger.

 In July 2013, his public outreach came to the attention of the Afghan government, which alleged that his activities were undermining Islam in the country and deemed him a threat to national security.
 Sadat was fired from his position at AUAF and he left Afghanistan, settling in New York City.
+His replacement was killed days after starting the job, and two of Sadat's associates with kidnapped in a Taliban attack.

-In August 2013, Nemat Sadat publicly announced his sexuality, becoming the first Afghanistan native to come out as gay.
-According to Nemat, he received several death threats including a fatwa issued against him by the mullahs of Afghanistan due to this.
+In August 2013, Nemat Sadat publicly announced his sexuality, becoming the first Afghan activist to come out as gay.
+According to Sadat, he received several death threats including a fatwa issued against him by the mullahs of Afghanistan as a result.
 In October of the same year, Sadat faced a second wave of widespread hostility in Afghan media.
-Commenting on his LGBT activism in an interview for The Guardian in November 2013, Sadat said, I am making a sacrifice, but I want Afghan youth to look at me and see that there are people who are Afghan and Muslim and gay.
-It will give them hope.
+Commenting on his LGBT activism in an interview for The Guardian in November 2013, Sadat said, "I am making a sacrifice, but I want Afghan youth to look at me and see that there are people who are Afghan and Muslim and gay.
+It will give them hope."

-In June 2016, after the Orlando nightclub shooting, Nemat Sadat voiced his perspective as a U.S.-based, gay ex-Muslim who faced adversity for his sexuality and background.
-He made several TV appearances, including giving interviews for CNN's Christiane Amanpour, Amara Walker, and Don Lemon, as well as by NBC News.
+In June 2016, after the Orlando nightclub shooting, Sadat was interviewed by several media outlets that were interested in his perspective as an Afghan-American, gay ex-Muslim.
+He made several TV appearances, including giving interviews for CNN's Christiane Amanpour, Amara Walker, and Don Lemon, as well as NBC News.

-Also in 2016, Sadat participated in BBC’s extended news feature on Afghanistan's LGBTQIA+ community, as well as taking part in a BBC Pashto debate on Islam and homosexuality.
+Later that same year, Sadat participated in BBC’s extended news feature on Afghanistan's LGBTQIA+ community, as well as taking part in a BBC Pashto debate on Islam and homosexuality.

+Sadat has been a vegan since 2016 and says that he sees animal right advocacy as a "natural next step" from human rights advocacy.

 Sadat took part in the National Pride March in 2017 in Washington, D.C., appearing on the cover on the Washington Blade and giving an interview for NPR.

-Following the collapse of the Afghan government in August 2021 to the Taliban in the Fall of Kabul, Sadat warned of the direct threat that gay men face under Taliban rule.
-He appealed to the international community to speed the evacuation of vulnerable civilians and compared the Taliban to the Nazis.
+Following the collapse of the Afghan government in August 2021 to the Taliban in the Fall of Kabul, Sadat warned of the direct threat that gay men face under Taliban rule, appealing to the international community to speed the evacuation of vulnerable civilians.